jonnymariani/cdhelper/README.md

 ## TODO List
 - [x] Remember that making mistakes is part of the journey ✔️
 - [x] Display CD currently listed in the marketplace ✔️
-- [x] Display CDs contained in jukebox ✔️
+- [x] Display CD's contained in jukebox ✔️
 - [x] Export a list of your CD collection ✔️
 - [ ] Option to automatically list the CDs in a room when you enter (useful for finding CDs in trading rooms)
 - [ ] Download the MP3 files from your CD collection
-- [ ] Any other crazy ideas I might come up with
+- [ ] Whatever other crazy ideas I might come up with

 <br>
 <hr>